 Located in the Old Fourth Ward neighborhood, just outside of downtown, the Arthur M. Blank Center for Stuttering Therapy provides therapy services and group workshops for adults and children of all ages who stutter.The Arthur M. Blank Center for Stuttering Therapy is led by Senior SLP, Carl Herder.

-We ran our first intensive therapy program in Atlanta in August, 2017.
-Joshua’s speech on the last day of that program is available here.
-We plan to offer one-week immersion programs in summer 2018 for both teens and adults.
-Check our calendar for dates.
+We ran the very first intensive therapy program in Atlanta in August, 2017.
+Read about Joshua’s experience and watch Joshua’s speech on the last day of that program:

 Contact the Atlanta Office

 Atlanta, GA 30312

 “I was so tired of the therapy options in the Atlanta area.
 Carl really gets it, and meeting with him for the first time was like a breath of fresh air.
 Now my son is learning to take more speaking risks and speak more courageously.
 We have truly seen him improve as a communicator in a short period of time.”

 – Maggie, mother of an Atlanta teen